-Non-Qualified Mortgages (Non-QM) are designed for good borrowers with good or re-established credit.
+Non-Qualified Mortgages (Non-QM) are designed for borrowers with excellent, good or re-established credit.
 Self-employed borrowers who cannot show their income documentation, tax returns, schedules, 1040, etc. Or have less than 2 years of W2 or self-employment history.
 Any employment type (W2, self-employed, investor) with a greater than 43% Debt-to-Income ratio (DTI) can qualify.
 Additional options include 1-year employment history as well as flexible 40-year amortization terms with Interest-only.

 Federal National Mortgage Association (FNMA), aka “Fannie Mae”, Government National Mortgage Association (GNMA), aka “Ginnie Mae”, Federal Home Loan Mortgage Corporation (FHLMC), aka “Freddie Mac”, Federal Housing Authority (FHA), Veterans Administration (VA).
 These types of lenders are often referred to as “agency lenders” or “government lenders”.
 Fundamentally speaking, Non-Qualified mortgage lenders/loan programs, by nature, rules, and guidelines, are different in that the non-qm lending space is derived from the private market sector and not hindered by government regulation and mortgage-backed securities standards.